 This giving option is ideal for your alumni who have an affinity for large development projects that your fraternity takes on over time.
 A common example of a fraternity’s capital project is renovating its house to accommodate more members and attract new recruits.
 Remember to launch your capital gift fund several years in advance (depending on the scope of the project) so that you have enough money to achieve your project when the time comes.

 Matching gifts are an effortless way for your alumni to maximize their impact on your brotherhood.
 If your alumni work for companies that offer a matching gift program, their employers will contribute to your chapter at a 1:1 or even 2:1 ratio to the original gift.
 It isn’t hard to see why 1 in 3 donors are more likely to make a gift if they know it will be matched by their employer, according to Double the Donation.

 The biggest reason that billions in matching gift revenue go undonated each year is that donors simply are unaware that their employers have the programs.
 So, ensure that you educate your alumni about matching gifts by sending them information about how the programs work.
-Also, reduce the work for your alumni by integrating a matching gift software solution with auto-submission capabilities into your online donation page.

 5. In-kind gifts